MarcusHoltz/marcusholtz.github.io/_posts/2023-08-14-script-for-unique-passwords-for-each-service.md

 `-l 32`

 kB and GB are like the metric system, but this software wants kibibytes.
 Directly under 1GB is 976562 kibibytes (a whole GB is 976562.5 kibibytes).
 1 Gigabyte is equal to (10^9 / 2^10) kibibytes.
-You can specific this with: `-k 976562`
+You can specify this with: `-k 976562`

 To specify memory in KiB use the `-m` flag.
 This uses 2^N KiB so, `-m 20` would be about one gigabyte (24576 bytes more), and `-m 18` is 268.44 MB.

 `-id -e -t 256 -m 20 -p 64 -l 32`

-The command above, would take my CPU 10 minuites to generate.
+The command above, would take my CPU 10 minutes to generate.

 I only have about 30 seconds of patience (8 seconds is average person).
 So we'll use 16 iterations, 1GiB of memory, and 8 threads.
 It'll get done pretty fast.